lbiryukov/qsea/README.md

     - parent: AppChildren object; you can access the App class object like this `dim.parent.parent`
     - created_date: creation date of the dimension, as stored in Qlik Sense
     - modified_date: date of the last modification of the dimension, as stored in Qlik Sense

+#### Dimension.copy()
+Creates a copy of the master dimension in another app

+Args: target_app (App): The target app, where the dimension will be copied
+Returns: str: ID of the dimension created if successful, None otherwise

 #### Dimension.update()
 Updates the dimension on the Qlik Sense Server